 Deep frying the maruya will make sure that the entire mixture is well-cooked but it will make the batter absorb the oil.

 Do you like this Recipe?
-Don’t Forget to Leave a comment in the comment section below, and rate our recipe.
+Don’t forget to rate our recipe.

 More sweets?
 Try this delicious mid-afternoon rice snack Suman Malagkit